Preheat the oven to 350°F and line 2 baking sheets with parchment paper or nonstick mats.

 Tips and Tricks

-If you don't have espresso powder for the cookies you can use coffee instead or just omit completely.
+If you don't have espresso powder for the cookies, you can use coffee instead or just omit it altogether.

-I bought the black food gel at my local grocery store but you can use black frosting as well.
+I bought the black food gel at my local grocery store, but you can use black frosting as well.
+Black frosting will set up, but gel won't and is messier.
+You can also use a piping bag with a writing tip for finer lines.

 I did use chocolate frosting from the store for this since I knew I wasn’t using a ton of the frosting and didn’t feel like making my own.
 However, whip up a half batch of my chocolate frosting if you want homemade.

-Nutrition info will be off due to the amount of frosting you use to frost the cookies will vary, and doesn't account for the Lindor Truffle or chocolate covered blueberry.
+Nutrition info will be off due to the amount of frosting you use to frost the cookies, which will vary, and doesn't account for the Lindor Truffle or chocolate-covered blueberry/whopper.